-Our Board met six times during fiscal year 2019.
+Our Board met six times during fiscal year 2020.
 Each director attended at least 75% of the total number of meetings of the Board and committees on which the director served that were held while the director was a member.
 The Board's standing committees are set forth below.
 We require each director to make a diligent effort to attend all Board and committee meetings, as well as each annual meeting of stockholders.
-Four of the five directors attended the 2018 Annual Meeting of Stockholders in person.
+All five directors attended the 2019 Annual Meeting of Stockholders in person.